Glock 34 Review: Glock 9mm XL

 Why the 34?

 If we jump to the top of the slide, the longer barrel, and longer slide increase your sight radius.
 A longer sight radius makes it easier to shoot a firearm accurately.
 We also get a little extra velocity, but not a significant amount.
+In an age of optics, the sight radius doesn’t matter all that much, but if you’re rocking irons then you get the full benefit.

 Outside of the competitive market, the Glock 34 makes a fine-duty pistol.
 It’s a bit larger than most, but from a duty perspective, that’s not a big deal.
 The grip design matches the 17, and the polymer frame keeps the weapon light and easy on the belt.
 Outside of duty and competition, it would be a great choice for home defense.
-Easy to control, accurate guns tend to excel everywhere, that concealment isn’t a requirement.
+Easy to control, accurate guns tend to excel everywhere, where concealment isn’t a requirement.

 It’s a big gun made for big gun things, and in that realm, it does well.